 Wilmslow Wellbeing Walks

-I’m raising money for the British Heart Foundation during February 2018 and I’d be so grateful for your support.
+I’m raising money for the British Heart Foundation during February 2020 with wellbeing walks in Wilmslow.
+I’d be so grateful for your support.

-The BHF is the nation’s heart charity and the largest independent funder of cardiovascular research, which has helped to transform the lives of people living with heart and circulatory conditions.
-Coronary heart disease is the UK’s single biggest killer but they are leading the fight against it.
+The BHF is the nation’s heart charity and the largest independent funder of cardiovascular research.
+Coronary heart disease is the UK’s single biggest killer but they are leading the fight against heart disease.

 “I’m starting up regular Wellbeing Walks in Wilmslow”

-The aim is to become more active and manage our weight.
-We will meet up and then go for an hour Nordic Walking.
+Why not join me for a walk in Wilmslow?
+The aim is so we become more active to help our heart health.
+We will meet up and then go for an hour walk.

 “Nordic Walking involves the upper body more making it a whole body exercise.”

-The BHF has helped halve the number of people dying from heart and circulatory disease in the UK but sadly every day hundreds of people lose their lives.
-It’s only thanks to support from people like us that the BHF can create new treatments and discover new cures. £25 could pay for an hour of research by an early career scientist, but every pound helps so please give what you can to help me hit my target.
+The BHF has helped halve the number of people dying from heart and circulatory disease in the UK.
+However, sadly, every day hundreds of people lose their lives.
+It’s only thanks to support from people like us that the BHF can create new treatments and discover new cures.
+Every pound helps so please give what you can to help the British Heart Foundation.

 For more information please give me a call: